-Ohio—from its icy lakeshores in the North to its rolling viridian hills in the South—is an undeniably liminal space.
-The state spent much of its youth as the edge of the western frontier, then evolved into a political swing-state.
-Sometimes, it seems like every famous person is repping Ohio: Steven Spielberg, Halle Berry, etc. Sometimes, it seems much more insular than that: nobody comes here, nobody leaves.
+Ohio—from its icy lakeshores in the north to its rolling viridian hills in the south—is an undeniably liminal space.
+The state spent much of its youth as the edge of the western frontier and then evolved into a political swing-state.
+Sometimes, it seems much more insular than that: nobody comes here, nobody leaves.

 Ohio is defined by a wide variety of characteristics: the agriculturally-based economy; how it mothered air travel; its heart-like shape; the role it played in the Underground Railroad; the lonely, foreboding and viral “Hell is Real” billboard that stands among the many miles of thick corn fields pressing against I-71.
-Something lesser known about Ohio is the fact that it’s home to a disproportionate number of cartoonists and comics writers.
-The sum hovers around 250 as of 2018 and increases every year.
+Something less known about Ohio is the fact that it’s home to a disproportionate number of cartoonists and comics writers.
+The sum hovers around 250 as of 2018, and it increases every year.

 Why become a cartoonist in Ohio?
 When asked, many cite escapism or bad weather—the wooly grey sky, forever pressing down, inspired them to seek solace in art and writing.
 However, Department of English Professor Jared Gardner thinks that if bad weather forges great cartoonists, Montana might be the cradle instead.
 He suggests other factors might contribute more to this trend.
 “It goes back to the nineteenth century,” Gardner says.
 “Some of the founding figures involved in the early history of comics came out of Ohio.
 There was a real interest in the opportunities that media—and comics were the mass media in the nineteenth and early twentieth centuries—offered for getting plugged into the larger world, into this growing, exciting popular culture.
 It felt like it was within reach.”